 Graduate Student Support Structures and Application Instructions

 The Institute of International Education has partnered with the U.S. Department of State to create a user-friendly website to explore the Fulbright program.
 This website includes recorded and live webinars to better educate potential applicants, an in-depth description of the various grants and application logistics, and all country-specific information to help narrow your search.
 Please use this site to familiarize yourself with the basic components.

 The NYU Wasserman Center for Career Development offers educational programming such as information sessions, panels, and application workshops for graduate students who are interested in the Fulbright program.
 To register for upcoming events,log in to your NYU CareerNet account, go to the “events” tab, select “Seminars”and enter “Fulbright” into the search field.

-The Graduate School has designed these information sheets to help navigate the logistics of the research/study and ETA application.
+The Graduate School has designed these information sheets to help navigate the logistics of the research/study application.
 Please use them as resources and supplements to the official Fulbright application instructions indicated on the website.
 Please check this site later in the semester for information sheets pertaining to the other Fulbright grants listed above.

 Study/Research Information Sheet